 Subject: Health

 Length of Course: Semester (10 credits)

-Pre-Requisites: A passing grade (C or higher) in previous year study in this subject area
+Pre-Requisites: A passing grade (C or higher) in previous year of study in this subject area

-1HHS10

-SACE Board of SA Code: Stage 2 Health
+SACE Board of SA Code: 1HHS10

-Course Leads to:
+Course Leads to: Stage 2 Health

 In Health, students focus on the health and well-being of individuals, communities, and societies in the environments they share.
-Students take a holistic approach, recognising various factors that shape the behaviour and attitudes of individuals and groups in relation to healthy living and caring for themselves and the environment
+Students take a holistic approach, recognising various factors that shape the behaviour and attitudes of individuals and groups in relation to healthy living and caring for themselves and the environment.